RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Results

 The middle panel of Figure~\ref{fig:o3} shows the optical [\OIII] line map, which indicates strong [\OIII] emission at the cores.
 The E-core and W-core exhibit integrated [\OIII] fluxes of \((4.3 \pm 0.4) \times10^{-17}\) and \((2.0 \pm 0.3) \times10^{-17}\) \ergscm, respectively.
 Being regarded as a proxy of star formation, this strong [\OIII] emission indicates nuclear starbursts likely induced by the galaxy interaction, as seen in major mergers in the local Universe \citep[e.g.,][]{Ellison.S:2008a}.
 The right panel of Figure~\ref{fig:o3} shows a map of the rest-frame [\OIII] equivalent width (\(\text{EW}_{0}\)).
-The E-core and W-core exhibit \(\text{EW}_{0}([\OIII]) \sim 2050\pm290\) and \(740\pm170\) \AA, respectively, which is comparable to [\OIII] emitters at \(z = 5\nn7\) \citep{Matthee.J:2023a, Boyett.K:2024a}.
+The E-core and W-core exhibit \(\text{EW}_{0}([\OIII]) \sim 2050\pm290\) and \(740\pm170\) \AA, respectively, which are at the higher end of the distribution of [\OIII] emitters at \(z = 5\nn7\) \citep{Matthee.J:2023a, Boyett.K:2024a}.
 In the tails, the [\OIII] fluxes are detected at the \(3\nn4\sigma\) significance levels, although this value may be overestimated because their red color may reflect their red optical continuum slopes, which is different from our assumption.
 The obtained [\OIII] fluxes and equivalent widths are listed in Table~\ref{tb:properties}.